ericallam/docrails/source/layouts_and_rendering.md

 However, you might want to consider moving it to a template file if the markup is complex.

-NOTE: This option will escape HTML entities if the string is not HTML safe.
+NOTE: When using `html:` option, HTML entities will be escaped if the string is not marked as HTML safe by using `html_safe` method.

 #### Rendering JSON